 \section{Related Work}

-The reference corpus for Ancient Greek literary texts remains the \emph{Thesaurus Linguae Graecae} (TLG)\cite{tlg2024}, which offers unparalleled chronological and generic coverage from the Archaic period to Byzantium, but is distributed under a restrictive license that prohibits redistribution, bulk processing, and the creation of derivative datasets.
-As a result, despite its central role in Greek philology, the TLG cannot be used for open OCR training, evaluation, or reproducible experimentation.
-Open alternatives have been developed over the past decades, most notably the Greek collections of the Perseus Digital Library, which laid the foundations for the open dissemination of Ancient Greek texts encoded in TEI.
-These resources were later consolidated and extended within the \emph{First 1K Years of Greek} (F1KG) project\cite{muellner2019free}, which provides openly licensed literary texts enriched with linguistic annotation and stable citability, as well as by the \emph{Patristic Text Archive} (PTA)\cite{stockhausen_pta}, which specifically addresses the under-representation of Late Antique texts in the main other open corpora.
+The reference corpus for Ancient Greek literary texts remains the \emph{Thesaurus Linguae Graecae} (TLG)\cite{tlg2024}, which offers unmatched coverage from the Archaic period to Byzantium but is distributed under a restrictive license that prohibits redistribution, bulk processing, and derivative datasets.
+Despite its central role in Greek philology, the TLG therefore cannot support open OCR training, evaluation, or reproducible experimentation.
+Open alternatives have emerged over the past decades, most notably the Greek collections of the Perseus Digital Library, which established the open dissemination of TEI-encoded Ancient Greek texts.
+These resources were later consolidated and extended by the \emph{First 1K Years of Greek} (F1KG) project\cite{muellner2019free}, which provides openly licensed literary texts with linguistic annotation and stable citability, and by the \emph{Patristic Text Archive} (PTA)\cite{stockhausen_pta}, which addresses the under-representation of Late Antique texts in other major open corpora.

-Beyond continuous literary texts, other Ancient Greek textual corpora exist but differ substantially in structure and purpose.
-Fragmentary corpora, such as those focusing on the transmission of lost works through quotations, address a specific literary tradition and do not reflect the layout or continuity of book-length texts\cite{berti2019historical}.
-Epigraphical\cite{orlandi2014eagle} and papyrological\cite{CaylessRouechéElliottBodard+2010+203+222} corpora provide large quantities of Greek text, but are characterized by fragmentary supports, non-linear layout, and strong editorial intervention, making them methodologically distinct from printed critical editions of large texts.
-Overall, while several open textual corpora of Ancient Greek are available~\cite{papadopoulos2022greekocr}, their coverage remains partial when compared to the TLG, and none provide OCR-oriented ground truth aligned with the structural complexity of critical editions, leaving a significant gap for document analysis research.
+Beyond continuous literary texts, other Ancient Greek corpora differ substantially in structure and purpose.
+Fragmentary corpora focusing on lost works transmitted through quotations do not reflect the layout or continuity of book-length texts\cite{berti2019historical}.
+Epigraphical\cite{orlandi2014eagle} and papyrological\cite{CaylessRouechéElliottBodard+2010+203+222} corpora provide large quantities of Greek text, but their fragmentary supports, non-linear layouts, and strong editorial intervention make them methodologically distinct from printed critical editions.
+Overall, although several open Ancient Greek corpora exist~\cite{papadopoulos2022greekocr}, their coverage remains partial compared to the TLG, and none provide OCR-oriented ground truth aligned with the structural complexity of critical editions.